localstack/docs/content/en/user-guide/ci/github-actions/index.md

 Go to the [CI Key Page](https://app.localstack.cloud/workspace/ci-keys) page and copy your CI key.
 To add the CI key to your GitHub project, follow these steps:

 - Navigate to your repository **Settings**, click **Secrets**, and press **New repository secret**.
-- Enter `LOCALSTACK_AUTH_TOKEN` as the name of the secret and paste your CI key as the value.
+- Enter `LOCALSTACK_API_KEY` as the name of the secret and paste your CI key as the value.
 - Click **Add secret** to save your secret.

 <img src="github-create-secret.png" alt="Adding the LocalStack CI key as secret in GitHub" title="Adding the LocalStack CI key as secret in GitHub" width="900" />
 <br>
 <br>

-Additionally, you need to modify your GitHub Action workflow to use the `localstack/localstack-pro` image and use the `LOCALSTACK_AUTH_TOKEN` environment variable.
+Additionally, you need to modify your GitHub Action workflow to use the `localstack/localstack-pro` image and use the `LOCALSTACK_API_KEY` environment variable.
 Here is an example:

 ```yml
 - name: Start LocalStack